jacksorjacksor/flask/notes_on_sheet1.md

 This can then be run with:

 ```
-$ py app.py
+$ py hello.py
 ```

 ...and it'll be run in debug mode (which automatically tried to update when you make changes to your code).
+You don't need to set the variables at 4a or 4b, which you'd need to set EVERY TIME you load up VSCode.

 6. Title variable not used despite being defined in 7.